JRB-Useless-Inventions/GuitarHeroMidiMapper/README.md

 # GuitarHeroMidiMapper
 A MIDI Mapper for any Guitar Hero Contorller

+OS: Win
+Libraries: This code uses the C++ Xinput and RtMidi lirbaries.
+Hardware: All XBOX 360 Controller Devices

 This program is intended for the Guitar Hero World Tour Controller, but can work with pretty much anyother device including the regular Xbox360 Gamepad.

-This code uses the C++ Xinput and RtMidi lirbaries.
+* Default Map

 Fret 0 : None
 Fret 1 : G